Feng Shui Consultant in Porto. Feng Shui of Porto, Portugal

 Spiritual feng shui of Porto

-Churches in Portugal are very elaborate and the 18th-century church of Lady of Carmo / Igreja do Carmo, near an adjutant hospital is one to go to (to leave your wax promises as an offering on the altar).
+Churches in Portugal are very elaborate, and the 18th-century church of the Lady of Carmo / Igreja do Carmo, near an adjacent hospital, is one to go to (to leave your wax promises as an offering on the altar).

-Porto is full of baroque churches and if you’re into gold, some churches are literally dripping in gold.
-For example, the Igreja de Santa Clara (once a Franciscan convent) stone facade conceals an explosion of 100kg gold leaf covering what looks like a fractal idea of Heaven.
+Porto is full of baroque churches, and if you’re into gold, some churches are literally dripping in gold.
+For example, the Igreja de Santa Clara (once a Franciscan convent) stone facade conceals an explosion of 100kg of gold leaf covering what appears to be a fractal idea of Heaven.

 The property market in Porto

-More and more foreigners are buying properties in Porto with property prices rising 15-20% each year (although house prices in Porto are about 40% below those in Lisbon).
-Popular neighbourhoods are the riverfront Sao Nicolau, Cedofetia, Miragaia, Vitoria and Se as well as Foz do Douro, a beach district at the mouth of the Duoro river.
-Wealthy locals prefer west of the centre in Foz where the Douro meets the Atlantic sea which is convenient for international schools.
-Because of the boom in tourism – the buyers and investors are coming.
+More and more foreigners are buying properties in Porto, with property prices rising 15-20% each year (although house prices in Porto are about 40% below those in Lisbon).
+Popular neighbourhoods include the riverfront São Nicolau, Cedofeita, Miragaia, Vitória e São, as well as Foz do Douro, a beach district at the mouth of the Douro River.
+Wealthy locals prefer west of the centre in Foz, where the Douro meets the Atlantic Ocean, which is convenient for international schools.
+Because of the tourism boom, buyers and investors are coming.
 It’s best to check the property according to feng shui criteria so you can purchase the best home or business with a great potential for development and prosperity.

 Feng shui consultants in Porto, Portugal

 A quick Google search revealed that there are feng shui consultants in Porto.
-But if you live in Porto and are looking for a feng shui consultant near you – with 30+ years of experience in feng shui and environmental psychology feel free to call/text me on +44 7956 288574 for a quote for feng shui consultation for your home or workplace.
+But if you live in Porto and are looking for a feng shui consultant near you, with 45+ years of experience in feng shui and environmental psychology, feel free to call/text me on +44 7956 288574 for a quote for a feng shui consultation for your home or workplace.
 Although I live in London, I do remote feng shui consultations.
 Email me

 Posted in Feng shui consultant near me.